 The takeaway here is that you will need wrist rests.
 (I stole toys from the cat.)

 I’m quite happy with them.
-The travel distance is impresively not much shorter than what you get with normal mechanical switches.
+The travel distance is impressively not much shorter than what you get with normal mechanical switches.
 There is a difference, but it’s so tiny it does not bother me at all.

 HOWEVER.
 I first got Choc Light Blue switches.
-At a mere 20 grams of actuation force, they’re quite different than anything else I ever layed my hands on.
+At a mere 20 grams of actuation force, they’re quite different than anything else I ever laid my hands on.
 After years of Cherry MX-browns, it felt very weird at first.
 Just weird.

 Then I got used to it.
 After about a month, I re-typed on my Ergodox EZ and actually felt almost as weird about my old MX-browns… so heavy!
 It’s a nice, meaty feeling to type on heavier switches, but I’m kind of sold on lighter switches now.